What to See in Copenhagen City – 10 Top Attractions

 10. Copenhagen Opera House

-You will gain insight into Copenhagen’s cultural life, architecture and history – and at the same time you will have the opportunity to meet the Danes and be part of the local life in the vibrant streets of Copenhagen city, which especially in summer seethes with ambience and life.
+You will gain insight into Copenhagen’s cultural life, architecture and history – and at the same time, you will have the opportunity to meet the Danes and be part of the local life in the vibrant streets of Copenhagen city, which, especially in summer, seethes with ambience and life.

-When deciding on what to see in Copenhagen city, you should definitely consider the world-famous and iconic bronze statue by Edvard Eriksen at Langelinie.
+When deciding on what to see in Copenhagen city, you should consider the world-famous and iconic bronze statue by Edvard Eriksen at Langelinie.
 The statue was commissioned by the son of the founder of Carlsberg, Carl Jacobsen, and placed on the rock in 1913.
 The Little Mermaid was based on one of Hans Christian Andersen’s fairy tales of the same name.

 The Little Mermaid statue is one of the top tourist attractions in Copenhagen | Photo: Travel In Culture